-Employers can also look beyond simply participating in the virtual campus career fairs that most colleges and universities will be hosting during the 2020-21 academic year and take advantage of the ability to host their own virtual events for students.
+Employers can also look beyond simply participating in the virtual campus career fairs that most colleges and universities will be hosting and take advantage of the ability to host their own virtual events for students.
 An end-to-end Virtual Recruiting Event Solution supports active hiring events, as well as online seminar-styled sessions that can bring the employment experience to life, such as “meet the experts” or “get to know a recent new grad hire.”
 Teams that take advantage of the versatility of these events will be better positioned to connect with and engage diverse student talent and, ultimately, convert them into hires.

 #2: Create job posting content that appeals to more diverse candidates.

 Thanks to technology’s ability to analyze the text of millions of job postings, talent acquisition can benefit from data-driven insights regarding how language affects job posting response rates, especially when the goal is to broaden the candidate pool.
 More specifically, software applications can flag corporate jargon, insider acronyms and words that tilt toward a masculine tone within job postings while displaying alternate phrases that, based on the past performance of millions of job postings, are more likely to increase the number and diversity of applicants an organization receives.

 #3.
 Use AI-driven sourcing and assessment applications that allow for recruiter oversight.